Virtual Chess 64

 Virtual Chess 64 is a chess simulation game for the Nintendo 64.
 It was released in 1998.
+It is the third and final game in the Virtual Chess series.
 The game features no true "completion" in the form of a goal or a score, so one could theoretically play an endless number of matches.
 When a piece is captured, a short animated cutscene plays back depicting the battle, as in 1988's Battle Chess.